© Crown Copyright/MoD

 The aim of the MCI Partnership is to optimise the economic and social benefits of the military presence in the county.
-In turn, such inegration will benefit Armed Forces personnel, their families, veterans and local communities.
+In turn, such integration will benefit Armed Forces personnel, their families, veterans, and local communities.

 The partnership has seven main objectives:

-- To identify and respond to the changing military ‘footprint’ in the county
+- To identify and respond to the changing military ‘footprint’ in Wiltshire

-- To quantify and maximise the economic contribution of the military to the county.
+- To maximise the economic contribution of the military to the county

 - To enable the realignment of service provision by the Council and its partners to meet the changing needs of the military, their families (known as dependants) and veterans

 - To ensure the county continues to remain an attractive location for our Armed Forces and long-term investment by the MoD